Mokki78/holidaze/README.md

 <h2>Acknowlegdments</h2>

-<p>For this project I have had the pleasure of getting tips and inspiration from these websites:<p>
+<p>For this project I have had the pleasure of getting tips and inspiration from these websites:</p>

 <ol>
 <li>https://www.youtube.com/watch?v=CHGHuF24Cjw</li>